akasohaill/Gemini-clone/README.md

 # Gemini-clone
-This is a clone website of gemini with little bit of modification
+This is a clone website of gemini with little bit of modification.

+Here is the deployes link:- https://gpt-ka-baap.netlify.app